darebalogun/SYSC3303G4/Readme.md

  	co_author : Dare Balogun | 101062340 |
  			Responsible for creating
 			Method sendArrivalInfo(), Method receiveTaskList() and  Method IntegerToByteArray(Integer i)
+	Overview:
 	-> This file contains the ElevatorSubSystem class
 	-> The purpose of this class is to represent the Elevator Car as a unit -> It receives and send Datagram packets to the Scheduler using UDP communication -> It's functional features include opening/closing the door, buttons and lamps for floors, time delay between the opening/closing of the door and time delay in between floors.
 	-> It also gets updates for next floor from the Scheduler

 InputEvent.java:-